ChapterII/nativescript-agora/README.md

-# Voice and Video plugin for Nativescript
+# Voice and Video Calling in Nativescript

 ## Features